 Stay focused on portion control to prevent overeating.

-The last few years: off campus living and apartment eating tips
+The last few years: off campus living tips

 You are now living on your own and don’t have to depend on a meal plan or limiting yourself to a mini fridge for perishables.
 For some of you, retreating from your meal plan may be a relief.
 You are now free to expand your food options from outside of a dining hall.
 However, some of you may be uncertain on how to provide yourself with nutritious choices while dealing with a tight financial budget and time constraints.
 Personally, I was excited to move out of my dorm room and be in charge of my food options.
 However, I was a non-working, full-time student so I utilized these tips for healthy college eating that worked with my restrictive budget and schedule.